op2-platforms/op2cad/README.md

 ## The Design

-**op2cad** was thought to be the foundation for any of your personnal or office standard in order to quickly and easily jump-in to the CAD world with premium collaborative base contents complementing the software original contents while still having the ability to implement customized personnal or office contents.
+**op2cad** was thought to be the foundation for any of your personnal or office standard in order to quickly and easily jump-in to CAD with premium collaborative contents complementing the software original contents.

-Using Git, you can stored the contents on your local machine, on an external hard drive, local server, personnal cloud or pretty much anywhere you want.
-The current prefered way is to Fork the main repository, and clone this newly made repository to your default GitHub folder: [C:\Users\UserName\Documents\GitHub].
-This way, if you have access to a OneDrive account; your personnal repository should be sync on all your machines.
-If you are not using OneDrive service but have access to an other cloud service; simply clone the repository in a cloud synchronised folder and it should work just as well.
+Using Git features, all the CAD contents can be stored directly on the C drive instead of a shared cloud or local server, allowing everyone to experiment on there own machine without fear to disturbed other people work and synchronized back only the finished quality contents.

+The current prefered way to work is to "Fork" the [main repository](https://github.com/op2-platforms/op2cad/edit/main) to your own or company GitHub account and clone this newly made repository to your C drive in a GitHub folder: [C:\GitHub\op2cad].
+This way you can use all the preset projet and application paths and get going right away.

 ## Features